Review: Marriott Bonvoy Boundless Credit Card from Chase

 - Consider using it for other purchases: Other, non-category purchases will get 2X points per dollar, valued at about 2–4% cash back.
 This is quite a good deal, but, depending on the type of purchase, you might be able to do better with a different travel or rewards credit card.

-- Get the signup bonus: Be sure to make at least $5,000 in purchases with the card in the first 3 months to get 100,000 bonus points, valued at $1,000–$2,000.
+- Get the signup bonus: Be sure to snag the 125,000 Bonus points + 1 Free Night (valued up to 50,000 points) for spending $5,000 in the first 3 months.
 Check out some creative ways to hit minimum spend requirements if you’re having trouble.

 - Redeem your Free Night Credit: After your anniversary with the card you’ll get a Free Night Credit every year, good for a stay at a property with a redemption level up to 35,000 points.